499602D2/tg-launchbot/readme.md

 			- [ ] Dump logs to chat
 			- [ ] Dump database to chat
 			- [ ] Restart program
-	- [ ] Simplify message response templates by using struct methods
+	- [x] Simplify message response templates by using struct methods
-		- [ ] Can be its own package, e.g. templates
+		- [x] Commands

 - [x] Implement callbacks
 		- [x] Notifications
 			- [x] Mute
 				- [x] Only allow admins to mute a launch
 			- [x] Expand description
+				- [x] Remove button from notifications if no description
 		- [x] Commands
 	- [x] Use a dual-limiter
 	- [ ] Ensure sender IDs are not used, and if they are, ensure we handle errors where the user has no ID associated with it